AndresMillsGallego/about-me/README.md

 **About Me - with a guessing game**

 - Project by Andres Mills Gallego
+ **Lab 04: Driver: Angela; Navigator: Andres** Worked together to include functions in questions
 - Code Fellows 201

 ## Learning Journal Notes